 Part B of the proposed amendment seeks to revise Chapter Seven to accomplish two goals.
-The first is to provide courts greater discretion to respond to a violation of a condition of probation or supervised release.
+The first is to provide courts greater discretion to respond to a violation of a condition of supervised release.
 The second is to ensure the provisions in Chapter Seven reflect the differences between probation and supervised release.

-The proposed amendment revises the introductory commentary in Part A of Chapter Seven.
+Part B of the proposed amendment revises the introductory commentary in Part A of Chapter Seven.
 It would add commentary explaining that the Commission has updated the policy statements addressing violations of supervised release in response to feedback from stakeholders identifying the need for more flexible, individualized responses to such violations.
 It would also add commentary highlighting the differences between probation and supervised release and how those differences have led the Commission to recommend different approaches to handling violations of probation, which serves a punitive function, and supervised release, a primary function of which is to "fulfill[] rehabilitative ends, distinct from those served by incarceration."
 United States v.
 Johnson, 529 U.S. 53, 59 (2000).

-The proposed amendment separates the provisions addressing violations of probation from those addressing violations of supervised release by removing all references to supervised release from Part B of Chapter Seven.
+Part B of the proposed amendment separates the provisions addressing violations of probation from those addressing violations of supervised release by removing all references to supervised release from Part B of Chapter Seven.
 It then duplicates the provisions of Part B as they pertain to supervised release in a new Part C.

-The proposed amendment would create Part C of Chapter Seven to address supervised release violations.
+Part B of the proposed amendment would create a new Part C in Chapter Seven to address supervised release violations.
 Part C would begin with introductory commentary explaining that - in responding to an allegation that a supervisee has violated the terms of supervision, addressing a violation found during revocation proceedings, or imposing a sentence upon revocation - the court should conduct the same kind of individualized assessment used throughout the process of imposing a term of supervised release.
 It would also express the Commission's view that courts should consider a wide array of options to address violations of supervised release.